iofoundry/ontopuml/README.md

 --class-entity: Class entity to include in the diagram with format <class_name>:<type>
 -l, --layout: Specify the layout algorithm (spring, circular, etc.)
 -v, --view: Visualize the generated PUML using a PlantUML server
---plantuml-server: URL of the PlantUML server for visualization
+--plantuml-server: URL of the PlantUML server to use for visualization.
+Default: http://localhost:8080/img/\n"
+    "Note: If you're having issues with the PlantUML server, you can: \n" "1.
+Run a local server: docker run -d -p 8080:8080 plantuml/plantuml-server:jetty \n" "2.
+Use the PlantUML web server: --plantuml-server http://www.plantuml.com/plantuml/img/ \n" "or svg format --plantuml-server http://www.plantuml.com/plantuml/png/ \n",

 ```

 ## Command Line Examples